 Cooking Balsamic Chicken Marinade to Perfection

-Grill: Preheat your grill to medium-high heat.
-Cook boneless chicken breasts or thighs for about 6–7 minutes per side, or until the internal temperature reaches 165°F. Bone-in pieces may take slightly longer.
-Let rest before slicing.
+Grill: Heat your grill to medium-high.
+Cook boneless chicken breasts or thighs for about 6 to 7 minutes on each side, or until it reaches an internal temperature of 165°F.

 Pro Tips for Juicy Results

-Avoid overcooking!
-Use a meat thermometer to ensure it hits 165°F.
+Use a meat thermometer to check that it hits 165°F.

-Want inspiration for a full meal?
-Serve it alongside our creamy potato salad or a vibrant veggie dish.
-This chicken is as versatile as it is tasty.
+Serve it with our creamy potato salad or a fresh veggie side.
+This chicken is both versatile and delicious.

 Serving, Storage & FAQs